DexterBulwark/VirtualServiceAgreements/README.md

 ### Provide Fine Print ***(do not do this yet)***

 Create an API that will accept an office id and return all of the fine print for that office among other information.

+This API should be well documented.
+We would like to be able to provide the documentation to 3rd parties so they can communicate to this API with their own systems.
+The documentation should include how to call the API, the possible responses that the sender should expect, and any other important information.

 <details>
 <summary>Examples</summary>